Houston Unfair Trade Practices Attorneys

 The Texas Deceptive Trade Practices Act

 Under the Texas Deceptive Trade Practices Act (DTPA), consumers and businesses with assets worth less than $25 million are protected from fraudulent or deceptive practices.
 From bait-and-switch marketing tactics to claims for warranties and service agreements, the DTPA covers a wide range of fraud and misrepresentation.
-Although the issue of which party is entitled to sue under the DTPA is not always clear cut, our lawyers can provide top-notch, action-driven counsel to assess your dispute and determine if you can file a claim under the DTPA.
+Although the issue of which party is entitled to sue under the DTPA is not always clear cut, our lawyers can provide top-notch, action-driven counsel to assess your dispute and determine if you can file a DTPA claim.

 Acts & Practices Prohibited by the DTPA